jcb91/IPython-notebook-extensions-wiki/Home_Jupyter.md

 ```
 The configuration is stored in either `jupyter_config_dir()/notebok.json` or `jupyter_config_dir()/nbconfig/notebook.json` depending on your Jupyter (4.0.xx or master) version.

-If you reload the notebook after enableing the installation, it will be loaded.
+If you reload the notebook after enabling a notebook extension, the extension will be loaded.
 You can check the Javascript console to confirm.

 # Notebook extensions for Jupyter Version 4.x
 The repository is organized in different categories: